fmaste/Haskell/nix/Internals.md

 # What was installed?

-Remember I installed the multi-user mode!
+Remember I installed Nix in multi-user mode!

 ## On the /etc directory